mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 **Svelte doesn't compile reactivity**, it only compiles the implementation details.
 That's how you can use signals like a regular value.
 In other frameworks, you always have to read and write them using functions, or accessors.

-Deriveds are also effects that track their own dependencies and return a signal.
-You can pass a function with state inside to a derived, and it's tracked when it's read inside like an effect:
+Deriveds are effects that track their own dependencies and return a signal — you can pass a function with state inside to a derived, and it's tracked when it's read inside like an effect:

 ```svelte:example {7,14}
 <script lang="ts">